SeaIce-Math/spice-team.github.io/software-data.md

 ### SOIT: Satellite Overpass Identification Tool

 The Satellite Overpass Identification Tool (SOIT) is a Python-based program for identifying the daytime overpass time of the Aqua and Terra satellites closest to a point of interest for a given range of dates.
 Using [Skyfield](https://rhodesmill.org/skyfield/) (an existing Python orbital mechanics package) and [Space-Track.org](https://www.space-track.org/) (an online source of satellite data), the program determines the precise overpass times for Aqua and Terra.
 The algorithm can be easily modified to retrieve data for other satellites.
+The products are available at [https://zenodo.org/record/6475619#.YmFw9NrMKUk](https://zenodo.org/record/6475619#.YmFw9NrMKUk)_

 An example of the products is provided below.